odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 #.
 Add the Bootstrap classes `text-muted` and `text-decoration-line-through` on the `TodoItem` root element
    if it is completed.
 #.
-Change the hardcoded `todo` value to check that it is properly displayed.
+Change the hardcoded `this.todos` value to check that it is properly displayed.

 Even though the directive is named `t-att` (for attribute), it can be used to set a `class` value (and html properties such as the `value` of an input).